Cheong43/chatgpt_flutter_playground/README.md

 # chat_gpt_bot

 A test Flutter project for a chatbot that uses GPT-3.
 Just for fun :) most code written by chatGPT.

 ## Getting Started

-the apikey is sit in the `assets/secrets.json`, you can get your own apikey from [openai.com](openai.com)
+the apikey sit in the `assets/secrets.json`, you can get your own apikey from [openai.com](openai.com)